rmcgibbo/history/README.md

 Inspiration / alternatives
 ==========================
-1. [zsh-histdb](https://github.com/larkery/zsh-histdb): I copied the database schema and a lot of the CLI options from zsh-histdb, which is very nice.
+1. [zsh-history](https://github.com/larkery/zsh-history): I copied the database schema and a lot of the CLI options from zsh-history, which is very nice.
 I don't use zsh, so that was the first difference.
-(The other difference is that zsh-histdb doesn't pool history from multiple machines without a shared filesystem, I think.)
+(The other difference is that zsh-history doesn't pool history from multiple machines without a shared filesystem, I think.)
-2. [atuin](https://github.com/larkery/zsh-histdb): wow, this looks very fancy, nice job.
+2. [atuin](https://github.com/larkery/zsh-history): wow, this looks very fancy, nice job.
 I'm personally looking for something a bit more minimal with the `ctrl-r` keybindings, but this looks great.
 3. [mcfly](https://github.com/cantino/mcfly): Some cool ideas here, but I was personally not sold on the use of machine learning for this application.